NordicPlayground/ncs-cloud-client-workshop/Readme.md

 The goal of this workshop is to flash a Thingy91 with the cloud_client sample and connect to it from the nRF Cloud interface.
 Then the example will be extended to take temperature readings from the BME680 sensor on the Thingy91, and send them to the cloud upon request.
 From the cloud the user can either request a single temperature reading, or start a timer that will read the temperature repeatedly at 30 second intervals.
-Secondly the Core Application Framework LED module will be enabled in order to control the RGB LED on the Thingy91, and separate commands will be added to allow the LED to be turned on and off from the cloud interface.
+Secondly the Common Application Framework LED module will be enabled in order to control the RGB LED on the Thingy91, and separate commands will be added to allow the LED to be turned on and off from the cloud interface.
 The final task is to build upon these functionalities to implement a thermostat feature where a temperature threshold can be configured from the cloud interface, at which point the LED on the Thingy should show whether or not the measured temperature is above or below the set threshold.

 ## HW Requirements